Is a Netflix acquisition next for cable companies?

 Comcast and Time Warner don’t compete.
 They have no overlapping business unless you consider that Time Warner runs a ton of NBC/Universal content and Comcast runs a lot of Time Warner content (like HBO).
 But, what has happened is that time has suddenly shifted.
 It has contracted quickly.
 Every viewer of House of Cards is a customer at risk.

 What is going to happen?
 I would expect nothing in terms of regulation until we all wake up and realize that our cable provider and content creator are one in the same and that getting programming directly from the content provider is the same exercise as getting coaxial cable into your house.

 We won’t have choices.
 How long do you think it will be till one of the cable players makes a hostile bid for Netflix?
+A Netflix acquisition could happen.
 Go ahead and hold your breath, it really won’t be that long.